 Programs and Services

-The Office of Emergency Preparedness provides a full range of programs and services to help the University of Georgia community prepare for large-scale emergencies (see the Office of Emergency Preparedness website for more information on programs, training and services):
+The Office of Emergency Preparedness provides a full range of programs and services to help the University of Georgia community prepare for emergencies:

 - Manages the campus automated external defibrillator (AED) program, evacuation chair program, and the Stop the Bleed: Bleeding Control program.

-- Building Safety and Security Representative Program (BSSR).
+- Oversees the campus Building Safety and Security Representative Program (BSSR).

-- UGA Campus Emergency Response Team (UGA CERT) and UGA Medical Reserve Corps (MRC) Training Opportunities.
+- Oversees the UGA Campus Emergency Response Team (UGA CERT) and UGA Medical Reserve Corps (MRC) volunteer training programs.

-- Department delivered training on emergency preparedness, conflict de-escalation, planning for emergencies in the classroom, business continuity, and travel safety.
+- Provides training on emergency preparedness, conflict de-escalation, planning for emergencies in the classroom, bleeding control, business continuity, active threat response options, and travel safety.

-The Office of Emergency Preparedness, in collaboration with the University of Georgia Police Department, provides all students, faculty, and staff with the LiveSafe app.
-LiveSafe is a personal safety mobile app that provides a quick, convenient, and discreet way to communicate directly with University safety officials, enhancing a user’s overall safety and enabling UGA Police to better protect members of the University community.
-Additional features include SafeWalk, access to campus emergency plans, and maps of automated external defibrillators (AEDs), and evacuation chairs.
+The Office of Emergency Preparedness, in collaboration with the University of Georgia Police Department, provides all students, faculty, and staff with the LiveSafe mobile safety app.
+The free LiveSafe app provides a quick, convenient, and discreet way to communicate directly with University safety officials to report safety issues, suspicious activities, and criminal incidents.
+Additional features include a SafeWalk, access to campus emergency plans, and maps of automated external defibrillators (AEDs), bleeding control kits, and evacuation chairs.